hilbix/Makefiles/README.md

 WTF why?

-- Because I already have written zillion versions of nearly the same Makefile ofer the decades
+- Because I already have written zillion versions of nearly the same Makefile over the decades
 - This here bundles these for easy update and reuse in future to make my life easier
 - Probably I will add other common stuff here, too